By

 Ethereum’s transition from proof-of-work to a proof-of-stake consensus mechanism changed the way transactions are verified on the network.
 The change meant that validators were to take on verification duties, replacing PoW miners.
 And, anyone could become a validator by staking 32 ETH in the network and start accruing staking rewards.
 This turned Ethereum staking into an opportunity to generate income.
 But there are some caveats.

 The first one is rather obvious - at nearly $1,900 per ETH, the 32 ETH stake requirement represents a significant financial barrier to entry - one that not many afford to make.
+This high minimum creates significant entry barriers for most users.
 The second issue is that all that substantial capital is essentially locked away and cannot easily be used to take advantage of other investment opportunities.

 So what exactly are liquid staking derivatives?
-Simply put, they are tokenized IOUs (an IOU, stands or ‘I owe you’, is a documents that acknowledges the existence of a debt) that are issued for staking ETH through a liquid staking platform.
-So when you stake ETH through a liquid staking provider, you deposit some amount of ETH on the platform and in exchange receive special tokens that match the value of your deposit.
+Liquid staking work involves staking tokens in a protocol and receiving derivative tokens that can be used across DeFi applications, providing flexibility and liquidity.
+Simply put, they are tokenized IOUs (an IOU, stands or ‘I owe you’, is a document that acknowledges the existence of a debt) that are issued for staking ETH through a liquid staking platform.
+These tokens represent staked assets within DeFi protocols, allowing users to maintain liquidity and utilize their staked assets in various financial activities.
+So when you stake ETH through a liquid staking provider, you deposit some amount of ETH on the platform and in exchange receive special tokens—often referred to as receipt tokens—which act as digital representations of the staked ETH.

 These tokens, referred to as liquid staking derivatives (LSDs), then start to automatically accrue yield that goes directly to your wallet, saving you the trouble and the cost (gas fees) of having to withdraw your rewards, as it is the case with regular staking.
+These receipt tokens are backed by the underlying asset, which is the staked ETH, ensuring their value and stability.
+A liquid staked derivative is a financial product that allows users to remain liquid while their assets are staked.
+Liquid staking derivatives are financial instruments that represent staked tokens in a DeFi protocol, enabling users to access liquidity and utilize their assets across various DeFi applications.
 Keep in mind, however, that the liquid staking providers typically take a 5-to-10% cut of the yield as a service fee.

-So you can hold on to your liquid staking tokens and let them generate passive income for you, but you’re also free to use these tokens in other DeFi protocols and take advantage of lucrative opportunities.
+So you can hold on to your liquid staking tokens and let them generate passive income for you, but you’re also free to use these derivative tokens in other DeFi protocols and take advantage of lucrative opportunities, such as using them as collateral or for other financial activities.
 In other words, LSDs allow you to retain your ability to generate passive income through staking, but you don’t have to sacrifice liquidity.
+LSDs play a crucial role in maintaining liquidity for stakers.

-Demand for liquid staking derivatives has been on the rise following the ‘Shapella’ upgrade which was activated on Ethereum in April.
-Among other things, the upgrade enabled stakers to finally withdraw their stakes in the network.
-This meant that a lot of previously unavailable ETH could now be redirected towards liquid staking platforms.
-And many ETH stakers have been more than willing to switch to a more liquid form of staking.
+Demand for liquid staking derivatives has been on the rise following the ‘Shapella’ upgrade, also known as the Shanghai upgrade, which was activated on Ethereum in April.
+This upgrade enabled the withdrawal queue for staked ETH, allowing stakers to finally withdraw their stakes in the network.
+As a result, a significant portion of the circulating ETH supply, previously locked, could now be redirected towards liquid staking protocols.
+This has impacted staking yield, staking APR, and the broader staking ecosystem, as more users seek to earn yield and additional yield through DeFi activities.
+Many ETH stakers have been more than willing to switch to a more liquid form of staking, as users stake ETH by depositing it on liquid staking protocols, receiving receipt tokens, and earning yield while maintaining liquidity.

 As a result, a number of prominent liquid staking platforms have risen to the forefront of the DeFi industry.
-Chief among them is Lido, which is currently the largest DeFi protocol in terms of total value locked, having over $14 billion of TVL, according to data from Dapp Radar.
+Lido and Rocket Pool are leading providers, with Lido recognized as the first liquid staking provider.
+Lido is currently the largest DeFi protocol in terms of total value locked, having over $14 billion of TVL, according to data from Dapp Radar.
+Lido’s node operators are selected by LDO token holders, which centralizes node operator permissions compared to other protocols.

 The meteoric rise of liquid staking derivatives is yet another example of DeFi's remarkable ability to rapidly grow and evolve in order to meet the growing needs of the community.
 Ethereum's transition to PoS may have brought us ETH staking, but it's LSDs that are now taking this concept to the next level.